 Ramy Essam played audiences of up to 400,000 people during the revolution.
 He was tortured by the Mubarak and later the Morsi regime for his revolutionary activism.
 Threatened by the likely torture if he was forced into armed service under the Morsi regime, he left Egypt in 2014.

-Ramy Essam was hosted at AR-Safe Haven Helsinki and performed together a few nights later at the TO THE SQUARE 2 festival a few days later.
+Ramy Essam was hosted at AR-Safe Haven Helsinki and performed together a few nights later at the TO THE SQUARE 2 festival.
 Ramy Essam released new albums in 2015 and 2016, and has been touring Europe and the United States He is currently recording his next album, co-produced by AR, to be released in 2017.

 Time out London put Ramy Essam’s Irhal third on the list of the “100 songs that affected humanity”.